 Examples of circumstances that are not considered "Exceptional":

-- A minor ailment such as a cold or headache
+- A minor ailment such as a headache

 - Misreading the date and time on your examination invitation